Eleven-Team-AI/Anti_duplicate/README.md

     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │      ├── "EDA_&_find_duplicate_ipynb".ipynb       <- Notebook with EDA and experimnets with BERT │      ├── EDA_&_clean_data.ipynb     <- Notebook with EDA and clean data
-    │      ├── Samples.ipynb     <- Notebook clean data
+Naming convention is a number (for ordering), │      ├── BERT_MAIN.ipynb       <- Notebook with EDA and experimnets with BERT │      ├── EDA_&_clean_data.ipynb     <- Notebook with EDA and clean data and clasification │      ├── Samples.ipynb     <- Notebook clean data
     │      ├── TF_IDF experiment.ipynb     <- Notebook with experiments with tf idf vector tokenizer and log reg for detect pairs
     │      ├── Word2vec.ipynb    <- Notebook with word2vec model experiments